LAST UPDATED: August 21, 2023

 - Immigration Rules

-Canadians who spend their winters in the United States should also follow the immigration rules to avoid spending too much time in the U.S., as violating these rules can lead to being refused entry to the U.S. and even a permanent ban on entering to the United States.
+Canadians who spend their winters in the United States should also follow the immigration rules to avoid spending too much time in the U.S., as violating these rules can lead to being refused entry to the U.S. and even a permanent ban on entering the United States.

-Unfortunately, the immigration rules aren’t as clear cut as the tax rules, as they provide immigration officers with a lot of discretion.
+Unfortunately, the immigration rules aren’t as clear-cut as the tax rules, as they provide immigration officers with a lot of discretion.
 You can find an overview of U.S. immigration rules for Canadian snowbirds here.